Jakavi Tablets is a brand of medicine containing the active ingredient ruxolitinib.

 Things you must do

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may do some tests to check your blood cells and the condition of your liver and kidney from time to time to make sure the medicine is working and to prevent unwanted side effects.
+Your doctor may also regularly check the level of lipids (fat) in your blood.

 If you become pregnant while taking this medicine, tell your doctor immediately.